sgwicks/nc-news/README.md

 `makeRefObj`: Takes a list of articles and creates a reference object that relates each article's `title` string with its new `article_id` in the database.
 This is vital to link users (as authors) and comments to their specific articles in the database.

 `formatComments`: Formats comments to match the database schema required; renaming keys, converting article titles to `article_id` (using the reference object from the previous function) and formatting dates as in the first function.

+### End Points

+End points are described in the endpoints.json file, which is also displayed on the main api page of the hosted version: [NC News Now API](https://nc-news-now.herokuapp.com/api).

+End points for this project are designed to be RESTful, and the spec file is laid out in such a way to easily see which tests affect which specific end points.
+Error handling is also fully tested, but if you do manage to find an error that isn't handled, please check the console log output (where it should be displayed) and raise an issue!